 – Global Rescue Membership

 No matter if you are a seasoned fly fisherman with decades of experience or a novice who doesn’t know your line from your leader, the guides at Glacier Anglers will give you the support and instruction needed to coax fish to your fly.
 All trips run on the North and Middle Fork of the Flathead River and allow you to experience some of the best Glacier National Park fishing.
 Full-day trips give you ample time to find your rhythm and hunt down “the big one” while soaking up the scenery that surrounds you.

-After an exciting day of fishing, as your guide is preparing a hearty gourmet dinner, you can relax around the campfire and tell a few tales.
+After an exciting day of fishing, as your guide is preparing a hearty gourmet dinner, relax around the campfire and tell a few tales.
 If your arm isn’t worn out from casting all day, you can wander down to the bank for a little evening fishing.
 After a delicious dinner and sitting under the stars, the soothing murmur of the river will lull you to sleep.
 These trips can be customized to be 2 to 7 days and cover 22-32 miles.

 Great Bear Wilderness Trips